QuarkNerd/blog/aaiken/_posts/2014-10-31-fibonacci.md

 ### Component function

-The component function is pretty trivial for this component - all we're doing is initialising each of our SVG elements in turn, giving each a unique css class and making sure they're all set to `display: none` initially.
+The component function is pretty trivial for this component - all we're doing is initialising each of our SVG elements in turn, giving each a unique CSS class and making sure they're all set to `display: none` initially.

 ### Event handlers